How to expand CATSYS.DDLCATLOD

 From the ENTER NEXT TASK CODE: prompt: CLOD SYSTEM

 2. Change CATSYS.DDLCATLOD to increase the number of pages.
-You should at least double the current size.
+At least double the current size.
 For example:

 ALTER